CiMillan/Data-Science-setup/README.md

 gh config set git_protocol ssh
 ```

-Hackers love to refine and polish their shell and tools.
-We'll start with a great default configuration provided by [Le Wagon](http://github.com/lewagon/dotfiles), stored on GitHub.
-As your configuration is personal, you need your own repository storing it, so you first need to fork it to your GitHub account.
+Now let's fork a repository to your GitHub account.

-:arrow_right: [Click here to **fork**](https://github.com/lewagon/dotfiles/fork) the `lewagon/dotfiles` repository to your account (you'll need to click again on your picture to confirm _where_ you do the fork).
+:arrow_right: [Click here to **fork**](https://github.com/CiMillan/Data-Science-setup/fork) the `CiMillan/Data-Science-setup` repository to your account (you'll need to click again on your picture to confirm _where_ you do the fork).

 Forking means that it will create a new repo in your GitHub account, identical to the original one.
-You'll have a new repository on your GitHub account, `your_github_username/dotfiles`.
-We need to fork because each of you will need to put specific information (e.g. your name) in those
+You'll have a new repository on your GitHub account, `your_github_username/Data-Science-setup`.
-files.

 Open your terminal and run the following command: